Ybor City Cigar Festival

 Women in swimsuits are in a large cigar box for the La Verbena del Tabaco Festival.
 The woman holding the cigar is Rose Esperante Figueredo, the grandmother of Lisa Figueredo, owner and publisher of Cigar City Magazine.

-• A cigar-making contest.
+A cigar-making contest

-• A daytime parade that drew over 16,000 people.
+A daytime parade attracting over 16,000 attendees

 La Verbena Del Tobacco float